 In case you missed this, the administration can only be compelled through mass action.
 That means more than emails and phone calls, but instead public displays of protest – boots on the ground.
 In addition, when we have Republicans in Congress who, due to gerrymandering, have districts that are solidly Republican and, thus, they have little fear of any electoral challenge, the only thing that will shake them up is if society is a bit shaken.

 One thing that we do not need is to find ourselves, four years from now, asking why we did not do more when we had the chance.
 If we miss the moment, we may not have additional chances.

-Bill Fletcher, Jr. is a Senior Scholar at the Institute for Policy Studies, the immediate past president of TransAfrica Forum, and the co-author of Solidarity Divided.
+Bill Fletcher, Jr. is a Senior Scholar with the Institute for Policy Studies, the immediate past president of TransAfrica Forum, and the author of “They’re Bankrupting Us” – And Twenty Other Myths about Unions.
 He can be reached at firstname.lastname@example.org.